powercodeacademy/phrg-rails-using-erb/README.md

 ## Overview

-We'll the benefits of view templating and practice using Ruby to modify our `index.erb` file in our application.
+We'll look at the benefits of view templating and practice using Ruby to modify our `index.erb` file in our application.

 ## Objectives